Supply Chain Optimization with Python

 Conclusion

-This model gives you the flexibility to simulate several scenarios influencing operational and commercial parameters.
+This model allows you to simulate several scenarios influencing operational and commercial parameters.

 Scenario 3 showed is an example of a shipping costs surge that could push companies to switch to a more local footprint with plants producing for their local market only.